Get App

 Chaitra Navratri Day 8

-Ashtami, or the 8th day of Chaitra Navratri, is one of the most important days of this festival.
-Navarathri Day 8 is dedicated to Goddess Mahagauri.
-On this day, the 8th of Chaitra Navratri, people worship Maa Mahagauri and are known to offer her items that include jaggery, mogra flowers, and items of beautification (Shringar) and perform Puja.
-If you want to know more about the right way to perform puja with the correct vidhi on the 8th day of Chaitra Navratri and the dos and don’ts that you must keep in mind, then read below.
+Ashtami, or the Chaitra Navratri Day 8, is one of the most important days of this festival.
+Maa Mahagauri is worshipped on Navarathri Day 8.
+On this day, people worship Maa Mahagauri and are known to offer her items that include jaggery, mogra flowers, and items of beautification (Shringar) and perform Puja.
+If you want to know more, continue reading below!

 Talk To Astrologers

-8th Day of Chaitra Navratri: Muhurat and Tithi timings
+Chaitra Navratri Day 8: Muhurat and Tithi timings

-According to Hindu mythology, in earlier times, Goddess Durga took birth on Earth in human form.
-However, after some time, she wanted to go back to the divine land.
-She also wished to marry Lord Shiva.
-In order to do so, Parvati Mata went into deep meditation and penance, to please Lord Shiva, in a forest.
-After many years of penance, Mata Parvati, because of the dust, dirt and Sun’s heat, became dark and dusky.
+According to Hindu mythology, Goddess Durga took birth on Earth in human form in earlier times.
+However, after some time, she wanted to return to the divine land and marry Lord Shiva.
+To do so, Parvati Mata went into deep meditation and penance in a forest to please Lord Shiva.
+After many years of penance, Mata Parvati, because of the dust, dirt, and Sun’s heat, became dark and dusky.

-However, as she was so immense in penance and her devotion to please Lord Shiva was so strong that she did not even notice these discomforts.
-Moreover, later Lord shiva, after being pleased from her penance, agreed to marry her.
-After this Lord Shiva proceeded to shower her with river Ganga.
-Lord Shiva throws river Ganga on Mata Parvati in order to clean her up and get all the dirt and dust out.
+However, she was so immersed in penance and her devotion to please Lord Shiva that she did not even notice these discomforts.
+Moreover, later, Lord Shiva, after being pleased with her penance, agreed to marry her.
+After this, Lord Shiva proceeded to shower her with the river Ganga.
+Lord Shiva threw the river Ganga on Mata Parvati to clean her up and get all the dirt and dust out.

 After being washed, Mata Parvati returns to her state with white and shining skin.
-Moreover, it is described as it seems that she was equivalent to a source of light because of her bright skin tone.
-Thus, she is named Gauri.
+Thus, she is named Gauri, the Chaitra Navratri Day 8 Goddess.
 This is the Mahagauri katha of getting her name, Gauri.

 Lord Shiva

-Just like any other festival, the festival of navratri also has a written set of rituals and practices that must be followed by anyone and everyone celebrating the festival.
-To help you, we have made a list of all rituals.
+To help you, we have made a list of all the rituals.
 Therefore, read below in order to know the most auspicious way to worship Maa Mahagauri and celebrate the 8th day of navratri.
-The rituals are as follows:
+The Chaitra Navratri Day 8 rituals are as follows:

 Puja Vidhi

-One of the most important things while celebrating a Hindu festival includes performing the puja.
-Many individuals have a different way of performing the puja and some do not even know what to do.
-Well, worry not as we have mentioned below the entire puja vidhi for your ease.
+One of the most important things while celebrating a Hindu festival is performing the puja.
+Many individuals have a different way of performing the puja, and some do not even know what to do.
+Well, worry not, as we have mentioned below the entire puja vidhi of Chaitra Navratri Day 8 for your ease.
 The puja steps are as follows:

 • Clean the premises and the puja area